denalicloud/legal/gdpr-data-protection-agreement.md

  and

- DENALI GOLDEN CORE LTD, LONDON, W1B 3HH, UK
+ DENALI limited, Msida, MSD2270, Malta
  – the Processor – hereafter named the “Supplier” –